 There are elements of EQUS that can be configured.
 This is done by editing the file “app.config” using a simple text editor like textpad.
 (Best keep a copy of the file before editing it – just in case!).

-In the first ten lines or so you’ll see a series of lines showing key and value pairs (one per line).
+In the first ten lines or so you’ll see each line shows a key and value pair.
 Each represents a different feature that can be set by you for configuring your EQUS.
 You can edit this and change the values to suit your needs.

 Below is a list of other keys that can be changed:

 - demandEqPrefixOnEquations – if set to TRUE, EQUS will not attempt to interpret non-formula as formula.

 - showConstants – constant values will be shown (even if they are not preceded by an equals sign).

 - startOpen – if set to TRUE, EQUS will always be open when you start Excel.

 - stickyTag – if you add a comment to a cell with this value in it, EQUS will try to always visualise that cell (and not the currently selected cell).
 This can be useful for tutor demonstrations of different values being used in a single equation.

 - respondsiveOnSheet (only available in some versions) – if set to TRUE, EQUS will highlight cells in your spreadsheet when you move the mouse over a cell in the EQUS visualisation window.
 Formally, the highlighting modifies the spreadsheet, if you do not what this to happen, set the property to FALSE.